sfranke/ts3bot/README.md

 - Download the source files.
 - (Optional) unpack if you downloaded the *.zip archive.
 - Navigate to its root folder (*/ts3bot).
-- Type 'npm install' to install all dependencies.
+- Use 'npm' to install all dependencies.
 - Configure 'config.json'.
-- Type 'node ts3bot.js' and hit enter to start the bot.
+- Start the web-server and update the bot's status via landing page.